Madrid may shut down mass vaccination centres unless more shots arrive

-A shortage of coronavirus shots may force the Madrid region to close down mass vaccination centres next week, the regional public health chief said on Friday, as infections in the Spanish capital outpace the national average.
+MADRID (Reuters) - A shortage of coronavirus shots may force the Madrid region to close down mass vaccination centres next week, the regional public health chief said on Friday, even as infections in the Spanish capital outpace the national average.

-Madrid, whose administration has long been at loggerheads with the central government on the pandemic response, administers around 275,000 shots per week, but is due to receive just 157,900 doses of the Pfizer (PFE.N) and BioNTech (22UAy.DE) vaccine next week, Antonio Zapatero told reporters.

 “If this situation continues we’ll have to close the mass vaccination centres,” he said.
 “Without vaccines, there is no point in having such a big operation.”

-A health ministry spokeswoman said batches of AstraZeneca and Moderna vaccines due next week should avoid any such situations.
+A Health Ministry spokeswoman said batches of AstraZeneca and Moderna vaccines due next week should avoid any such situation.

 Health officials in the northeastern region of Catalonia, which is yet to start mass vaccinations at large venues, said the pace of its inoculation campaign depended on deliveries and called for a larger number of Astrazeneca shots.

-Like other European cities, Madrid has converted big venues such as Atletico Madrid's Wanda football stadium into injection points in an effort to speed up a sluggish vaccination campaign.
+Like other European cities, Madrid has converted big venues such as Atletico Madrid’s Wanda football stadium into injection centres to try to speed up the sluggish vaccination campaign.

 But senior Madrid health official Elena Andradas complained the region had been receiving less than its fair share of doses, hampering efforts to inoculate vulnerable age groups.
 The region has around 130,000 doses in stock, she added.